IssyMiddleton/CSC8631-Data-Management-Exploratory-Analysis/Exploratory_Analysis/config/README.md

-Here you'll store any configurations settings for your project.
+In this folder the configurations settings for the project are located.

 Use the DCF format that the `read.dcf()` function parses.